Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Experiments

-\textbf{Federated Settings.} In heterogeneous FL, we consider two distinctive architectures, ResNets and ViTs, each comprising five different models.
-The ResNet models are ResNet10, ResNet14, ResNet18, ResNet22, and ResNet26 from the PyTorch source codes.
-For the pretrained ViT models, we employ ViT-S/8, ViT-S/9, ViT-S/10, ViT-S/11, and ViT-S/12 from the Py\textbf{T}orch \textbf{Im}age \textbf{M}odels (timm)\footnote{https://github.com/rwightman/pytorch-image-models}.
-Our experimental setup involves 100 clients, with a sample ratio of 0.1.
-To accommodate the five different architectures, all clients are categorized into five distinct groups.
+\textit{Federated Settings.} In heterogeneous FL, we consider two architectures, ResNets and ViTs.
+The largest models are ResNet26 and ViT-S/12 (ViT-S with 12 layers).
+We deploy stage splitting for ResNets and obtain five sub-models, which can be recognized as ResNet10, ResNet14, ResNet18, ResNet22, and ResNet26.
+For the pre-trained ViT models, we employ layer splitting and result in five sub-models, which are ViT-S/8, ViT-S/9, ViT-S/10, ViT-S/11, and ViT-S/12.
+Moreover, we consider five different model capacities $\beta=\{1, \sfrac{1}{2}, \sfrac{1}{4}, \sfrac{1}{8}, \sfrac{1}{16}\}$ in hetero splitting, where for instance, $\sfrac{1}{2}$ indicates the widths and depths are half of the largest model ResNet26.
+Our experimental setup involves 100 clients, categorized into five distinct groups, with a sample ratio of 0.1.
+The detailed model sizes are shown in Appendix~\ref{apd:model_sizes}.